 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This ABC full transporter is a member of the MRP subfamily which is involved in multi-drug resistance.
 The product of this gene participates in physiological processes involving bile acids, conjugated steroids, and cyclic nucleotides.
 In addition, a SNP in this gene is responsible for determination of human earwax type.
 This gene and family member ABCC12 are determined to be derived by duplication and are both localized to chromosome 16q12.1.
 Multiple alternatively spliced transcript variants have been described for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ABCC11 Gene

 ABCC11 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 11) is a Protein Coding gene.
-Diseases associated with ABCC11 include dubin-johnson syndrome.
+Diseases associated with ABCC11 include enthesitis-related arthritis and breast cancer.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and ABC-family proteins mediated transport.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances.
+GO annotations related to this gene include ATPase activity and organic anion transmembrane transporter activity.
 An important paralog of this gene is ABCC5.

 UniProtKB/Swiss-Prot for ABCC11 Gene